domenkozar/g-pypi/docs/source/userguide.rst

 The last option not yet mentioned is ``questionnaire_options``.
 The question is, what happens when none of :class:`Config` sources provide the config value we need?
 The behavior is specified with ``questionnaire_options``.
 If configuration option is listed in ``questionnaire_options``, :class:`Questionnaire` is used to interactively request developer for input through shell.
 Otherwise, default is used (specified in :attr:`Config.allowed_options` tuple).

-Most of :attr:`ConfigManager.configs` are populated in :mod:`gpypi2.cli` module.
+Most of :attr:`ConfigManager.configs` are populated in :mod:`gpypi.cli` module.

 .. note::